KeelanAnderson/PP1-Pitstop-Academy/README.md

 - I want to add several more courses specifically for the fitting of all different types of tyres.

 - In the future i would like to make my own success page on completion of the application forms to thank users for applying to our courses instead of using the https://formdump.codeinstitute.net/.

+- In the future I would like to change the layout of the apply now page when there are more courses available so that there is a link to the form for each course to open in a separate tab like displayed in the second form for the Roadside Breakdowns and Safety Course.

 ### Testing